Using Keywords For Variable Names Will Result In A

 Unpredictable Behavior

 In some cases, using keywords for variable names will result in unpredictable behavior rather than outright errors.
-This is particularly dangerous because the code may appear to work initially but produce unexpected results later.
-Here's one way to look at it: if you accidentally shadow a built-in function or keyword, your code might call the wrong function or execute the wrong logic without raising an obvious error.
+Here's the thing — this is particularly dangerous because the code may appear to work initially but produce unexpected results later.
+As an example, if you accidentally shadow a built-in function or keyword, your code might call the wrong function or execute the wrong logic without raising an obvious error.

 This shadowing occurs when you create a variable with the same name as a built-in function or keyword, effectively "hiding" the original functionality.
 While this might not always cause immediate errors, it can lead to subtle bugs that are difficult to track down.